zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

   ---
   #### Validate feature registration

-  Validate you have registered for the VM watch feature successfully by running the below command.
+  Validate you have registered for the VM watch feature successfully by running the command.

   #### [CLI](#tab/cli-validatefeaturereg)

   ```
   az feature show --namespace Microsoft.Compute --name VMWatchPreview --subscription <your subscription id>
   ```
-* ### Ensure VM is installed
+ ### 2. Ensure VM is installed
-  For more details on how to create a VM and/or VM scale set see [Quickstart guide](/azure/virtual-machines/windows/quick-create-portal)
+  For more information on how to create a VM and/or VM scale set see [Quickstart guide](/azure/virtual-machines/windows/quick-create-portal)

 > [!Important]
 > If Application health extension is already installed on the VM, ensure the settings